alexta69/metube/README.md

 [Rpsl](https://github.com/rpsl) has created a Chrome extension that allows right-clicking a video and sending it to MeTube.
 You can install it from [Google Chrome Webstore](https://chrome.google.com/webstore/detail/metube-downloader/fbmkmdnlhacefjljljlbhkodfmfkijdh) or use developer mode and install [from sources](https://github.com/Rpsl/metube-browser-extension).

+## Firefox extension

+[nanocortex](https://github.com/nanocortex) has created a similar extension for Firefox.
+You can install it from [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/metube-downloader).

 ## Bookmarklet

 [kushfest](https://github.com/kushfest) has created a Chrome bookmarklet for sending the currently open webpage to MeTube.
 Please note that if you're on an HTTPS page, your MeTube instance must be behind an HTTPS reverse proxy (see below) for the bookmarklet to work.